SAP-samples/datahub-integration-examples/README.md

 ## How to get support

 If you need help or in case you found a bug please open a [Github Issue](https://github.com/SAP/datahub-integration-examples/issues).

-## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).